dhis2/training-docs/content/design_for_data_use/tg_categories.md

 ![cat_option_search_sex_maintenance](images/categories/cat_option_search_sex_maintenance.png)

-We will see there are a couple sexes listed already.
+We will see there are a couple of category by name sexes listed already.
 Under normal circumstances, you would stop here.
 Never create a duplicate categories when they already exist.

 In this scenario, we want to go through the process of the category model from start to finish; so we will create these categories for demonstration purposes only.